ernestotham/ET-CodeRefactor/README.md

 ## ET-CodeRefactor

-ET-CodeRefactor is a improved code from the original version. it corrected a broken link and consolidated some of hte rules in CSS as improve on hte display for the the smaller screens
+ET-CodeRefactor is a improved code from the original version. it corrected a broken link and consolidated some of the rules in CSS as improve on hte display for the the smaller screens

 > **Live view of hte page**: https://ernestotham.github.io/ET-CodeRefactor/Develop/